 Schools must be in Douglas, Sarpy or Cass counties (in Nebraska) or Council Bluffs, Iowa to qualify.

-Recipients of scholarships are responsible for the portion of the cost the scholarship(s) do not cover.
+Scholarship recipients are responsible for the portion of the cost not covered by the scholarship(s).
 Schools agree to coordinate the details of the retreat, complete the student survey, have students write thank-you notes and provide a brief funding report.